Organizations & Bodies

 Definition

 Hilma is the electronic notification system maintained by the Finnish Ministry of Finance for publishing public procurement notices.
 It serves as the central hub where all public procurement notices in Finland must be published, including contract notices, prior information notices, contract award notices, and design contest notices.
 EU-level notices published on Hilma are automatically transmitted to TED (Tenders Electronic Daily).
 Hilma offers free search functionality, email alerts, and CPV-code-based filtering to help suppliers find relevant opportunities.
-The obligation to publish on Hilma is set out in Sections 58-62 and 101-102 of the Public Procurement Act (1397/2016).
+The obligation to publish on Hilma is set out in Sections 58-62 and 101-102 of the Public Procurement Act (1397/2016), implementing the publication requirements of EU Directive 2014/24/EU.
+The platform supports the full procurement notice lifecycle.
+Prior information notices (Section 60) allow contracting authorities to announce planned procurements up to 12 months in advance.
+Contract notices (Section 58) formally open the tender period.
+Contract award notices (Section 62) announce the results.
+Hilma adopted the EU's eForms standard in October 2023, replacing the previous TED standard forms with a more granular and data-rich format.
+The platform provides open data access through an API, enabling third-party services to build monitoring tools and analytics on top of the procurement data.
+Hilma also serves as a gateway to the procurement documents themselves, though the actual documents are typically hosted on the contracting authority's e-procurement platform (such as Cloudia, Hanki, or Tarjouspalvelu).

 Legal Reference